• Skip to main content

 • Store your mixture in a dark place at room temperature.
 Check on it daily to make sure that all cabbage remains submerged below the surface of the liquid.
 You can press down on it a little each day.
 Fermentation time may vary.
 It will be faster in a warmer environment.

 • After about seven days, your sauerkraut will be ready.
-Remove the cabbage leaf from the top, store it in the refrigerator in a sealed, nonmetal container.
+Remove the cabbage leaf from the top, and store the sauerkraut in the refrigerator in a sealed, nonmetal container.

 Nutrition